 Directly contact the instructor so we can make arrangements if there is enough interest.
-These experiments can be scheduled after week 14.
-The yeast and yogurt bacteria can also be used for other labs such as lab 2, 4, 5 and 6.
+The yeast and yogurt bacteria can be used for other labs such as lab 2, 4, 5 and 6.
 They would be perfect for practicing microscopy or isolation of single colonies.
-Let your TA know if you would like to bring them in for certain explorations.
+Let your TA know if you would like to bring them in for certain explorations or as substitute for the bacteria that the course supplies.